 Take a fingerprint e.g., a biometric fingerprint scanner would measure around 30 areas of a fingerprint, scanning for details like pores and ridges.

-Once scanned, the software will translate this image into data points and store it under the user’s unique profile – ready to be compared to whoever next clocks in.
+Once scanned, the software will translate this image into data points, run it through an encrypting algorithm and store it under the user’s unique profile.

 Why should you use the tech…